double-blind-review-repository/INMETdatatool/README.md

 # INMET data tool
 [![](docs/img/python-3.6+-blue.svg)](https://www.python.org/downloads/) [![](docs/img/licence.svg)](LICENSE.txt)

-This Python-based tool designed to simplify the exploratory analysis of meteorological time series data.
-With an interactive graphical interface, the tool allows users to perform complex analyses easily and efficiently.
+This Python-based tool was designed to simplify the exploratory analysis of meteorological time series data.
+The interactive graphical interface allows users to perform complex analyses easily and efficiently.

 ## Key Features

-- **Intuitive Graphical Interface**: Navigate and interact with INMET meteorological data through a user-friendly graphical interface.
-Utilize interactive user interface to filter, manipulate, and visualize your data in real-time.
+- **Intuitive Graphical Interface**: Easily navigate and interact with INMET meteorological data using a user-friendly graphical interface.
+Utilize the interactive user interface to filter, manipulate, and visualize your data in real-time.
-- **Exploratory Analysis**: Conduct detailed exploratory analyses of time series with just a few clicks.
+- **Exploratory Analysis**: Perform detailed exploratory analyses of time series with just a few clicks.
-- **Data Visualization**: Generate dynamic charts and visualizations to better understand trends and patterns in the data.
+- **Data Visualization**: Create dynamic charts and visualizations to gain a better understanding of data trends and patterns.

+## Requirements

+- Python 3.6 or higher
+- Python Libraries:
+  - Pandas
+  - Numpy
+  - Matplotlib
+  - Seaborn
+  - IPyWidgets

+> **NOTE:**
+> The notebook file (`INMETDataTool.ipynb`) can be executed using different platforms for running notebooks, such as Jupyter Notebook and Google Colab.
+>- **Jupyter Notebook**: Run the notebook on your machine with the support of a web application.
+>- **Google Colab**: Execute your notebook in Google Cloud.

 [![](docs/img/ui.png)](https://www.python.org/downloads/)

 [![](docs/img/overviewWindSpeed.svg)](https://www.python.org/downloads/)